atlassian/react-beautiful-dnd/README.md

 </Draggable>
 ```

 - `provided.dragHandleProps (?DragHandleProps)` every `Draggable` has a *drag handle*.
 This is what is used to drag the whole `Draggable`.
-Often this will be the same as the node as the `Draggable`, but sometimes it can be a child of the `Draggable`. `DragHandleProps` need to be applied to the node that you want to be the drag handle.
+Often this will be the same node as the `Draggable`, but sometimes it can be a child of the `Draggable`. `DragHandleProps` need to be applied to the node that you want to be the drag handle.
 This is a number of props that need to be applied to the `Draggable` node.
 The simpliest approach is to spread the props onto the draggable node (`{...provided.dragHandleProps}`).
 However, you are also welcome to [monkey patch](https://davidwalsh.name/monkey-patching) these props if you also need to respond to them.
 DragHandleProps will be `null` when `isDragDisabled` is set to `true`.

 **Type information**